oscarotero/ssx/README.md

 Any children content with the type `{ __html: string }` is considered raw HTML code that won't be escaped.
-You can use it to add the `<!doctype html>` (something not possible in other JSX libraries):
+You can use it to add the `<!doctype html>` declaration (something not possible in other JSX libraries):

 ```jsx
 {